bowenyu066/bowenyu066.github.io/_pages/about.md

 ## About me

-Hello there!
-I am an undergrad student majoring in Physics (Course 8) and Artificial Intelligence (Course 6-4) at Massachusetts Institute of Technology (MIT), Class of 2027.
-Before coming to MIT, I studied at the Peking University for one year, where I gained a solid foundation in physics.
+Hello!
+I’m an undergraduate at MIT, Class of 2027, double-majoring in Physics (Course 8) and Artificial Intelligence (Course 6-4).
+Before transferring to MIT, I studied physics for a year at Peking University, which gave me a strong foundation in the field.

-I have long hoped to explore the mysteries of the universe and contribute to the advancement of science and technology.
-With the advancement in physics and AI, I am particularly interested in the intersection of both--how to use AI to solve interesting open problems in many-body physics and material science.
-Currently, I am working as a UROP student in the [MIT Quantum Measurement Group](https://qm.mit.edu) under the supervision of Prof. [Mingda Li](https://web.mit.edu/nse/people/faculty/mli.html).
-My research focuses on using machine learning to accelerate relevant material property calculations.
+I’ve always been fascinated by the mysteries of the universe and by how science and technology can push the boundaries of what we know.
+Lately, I’ve become especially interested in the intersection of physics and AI—using machine learning to tackle open problems in many-body physics and materials science.
+Currently, I’m a UROP student in the [MIT Quantum Measurement Group](https://qm.mit.edu) with Prof. [Mingda Li](https://web.mit.edu/nse/people/faculty/mli.html), where I work on applying deep learning, reinforcement learning, and generative models to challenging problems in condensed matter physics and materials research.

-Apart from my academic pursuits, I enjoy long-distance running, playing ping-pong, watching movies, and reading classics.
-I am also a big fan of the [Three-Body Problem Trilogy](https://en.wikipedia.org/wiki/The_Three-Body_Problem_(novel)) by Liu Cixin, which has greatly influenced my understanding of physics and the universe.
-I am eager to meet like-minded individuals who share my passion for science and technology.
+Outside the lab, I enjoy long-distance running, playing ping-pong, watching movies, and reading classics.
+I am also a big fan of the [Three-Body Problem Trilogy](https://en.wikipedia.org/wiki/The_Three-Body_Problem_(novel)) by Liu Cixin—a series that’s shaped the way I think about physics and the universe.

-My resume is attached [here](https://bowenyu066.github.io/cv/).
+You can find my resume [here](https://bowenyu066.github.io/cv/).
+I’m always excited to connect with people who share an interest in science, technology, and discovery!

 ## Publications